InfluxCommunity/TIG-Stack-using-InfluxDB-3/README.md

   - URL: http://influxdb3-core:8181 for connecting to InfluxDB 3 Core
   - URL: http://influxdb3-enterprise:8181 for connecting to InfluxDB 3 Enterprise
   - Dataabse: Find this inside the .env file (bucker name is same as database name)
-  - Token: Paste the string value for INFLUXDB_TOKEN enviornment variable from your .env file
+  - Token: Paste the string value for INFLUXDB_TOKEN enviornment variable from your .env file and toggle **Insecure Connection to ON**
 - Add Data Visualization : Dashboards > Create Dashboard - Add Visualization > Select Data Source > InfluxDB_3_Core
 - In the query 'builder' paste and run the following SQL query to see the visualization of the data collected via Telegraf, written to InfluxDB 3.
 ```sql